vyomsrivastava/basic-blog/README.md

 ### Step -2: Checking out the project

 After everything is done, you need check your localhost to see if everything is working or not.
 So just visit http://localhost/basic-blog and you should be able to see the project running!
+Since this is the first time, so you will only see the header.
+Click on `Login` button and fill the below credentials:

+Email: `captainvyom@google.com`
+Password: `admin@1234`

+With the above credentials, you should be able to login and create new articles.
+Your new articles will be visible in `http://localhost/basic-blog` as well as `http://localhost/basic-blog/dashboard`

 ## Code Explanation